easegress-io/easegress/doc/controllers.md

 #### HTTPServer

-HTTPServer is the server listening on one port to route all traffic to available pipelines.
+HTTPServer is a server that listens on one port to route all traffic to available pipelines.
 Its simplest config looks like:

 ```yaml
 kind: HTTPServer